AlphaVS-76/AlphaVS-76/README.md

 ### More about me

 - 😁 I'm a Third year Student who thinks whatever he does is not enough and strives to be more.
 - 📖 Currently learning Advanced JavaScript, React, and Bootstrap.
-Also, testing my Problem Solving Skills on [Leetcode](https://leetcode.com/AlphaVS-76/) and [CodeChef](https://www.codechef.com/users/alphavs)
+- 📑 I am also testing my Problem Solving Skills on [Leetcode](https://leetcode.com/AlphaVS-76/) and [CodeChef](https://www.codechef.com/users/alphavs)
-- 🤟 I have my interests in AI/ML, BlockChain, WebDev, and DevOps.
-- 📑 Actively trying to get my hands on more Frameworks/Tools like SASS, Tailwind, Bootstrap, Node.js, Express.js, Angular, Kubernetes, Docker, etc.

 <!-- --- -->
 <!-- <img align="right" alt="GIF" height="170px" src="https://media.giphy.com/media/J5B1Y8QZnzXXbLQIBu/giphy.gif" />